Diversity, Equity, Inclusion, and Antiracism at AU SOE

 SOE’s Antiracism Work

-Meet the first Doctoral cohort of antiracist changemakers.
+Meet the first Doctoral cohort of antiracist changemakers who graduated in 2022.
 Believed to be one of the first of its kind to focus on antiracism, SOE's “practice-oriented” doctoral program in education policy and leadership launched in August of 2019.

 Summer Institute on Education Equity and Justice